Polygamy in Africa: Mali

 Between the 12th century CE and the 15th century CE, polygamy was a cultural practice of the Mali Empire.
 In the Mande narrative of Sundiata Keita’s Epic, Keita partook in a polygamous marriage with two women, whom he had children with, and whose children were in political competition with one another.

 Mauritania

 In Tichitt culture, households may have been used by extended families or polygamous families at locations such as Akreijit.

+Nigeria

+Nigeria as a whole does not recognise polygamous unions under civil law.
+However, 12 out of the 36 states recognise polygamous marriages as equivalent to monogamous marriages, and these states are governed by Sharia law.
+Nigeria has one of the highest rates of polygamy in the world.

 East Africa

 Uganda

 During the Kingdom of Buganda, the king of Buganda partook in polygynous marriages to reduce the chance of dissident and rival forces developing and rising against him.